Prospective Students

 • Licensing and Certification Disclosure

 Federal regulations require MSU to publicly disclose, for each educational program designed to meet the educational requirements for a specific professional license or certification required for employment in an occupation (or advertised as meeting those requirements), information about whether program completion would meet those requirements in a state.
 These public disclosure requirements apply to all programs, regardless of their modality (i.e., on-ground, online, and hybrid programs).
-MSU discloses the required information for its Clinical Science Program on page 74 of the table at this link.
+MSU discloses the required information for its Clinical Science Program on pages 80-81 of the table at this link.

 All current and prospective students are encouraged to contact the applicable professional licensure/certification boards in their respective states for additional information regarding professional licensure/certification requirements, including, without limitation, information regarding any non-educational requirements (such as post-doctoral supervision, licensing examination).